Theory Conference, January-April 1979: Moderate Democratic Elites and Activists

-Moderate Democratic Elites and Activists

 Among the reform supporters, there were a group of democratic elites and activists who demanded not only economic and social reform, but also democratisation and political reform.
 Yan Jiaqi and Li Honglin both proposed the idea of limited terms of office for political leaders.
 Yan delivered a speech and published an article titled "Democracy Examined," regarding the criticism of lifelong tenure for top Party and government leaders.
 He argued that such a system could potentially lead to a personalist dictatorship or even a monarchy, which would eventually face overthrow.
 Li agreed with Yan's perspective but also emphasised the importance of government accountability to the people.

 Guo Luo Ji was a democratic elite who gained recognition for his historic vote against the election of Kang Sheng's wife, Cao Yiou, as deputy to the National People's Congress.
 This marked the first instance of a negative vote at any provincial or municipal people's congress.
 Guo also authored an article titled "Political Issues Can Be Discussed" and another piece in People's Daily, where he demanded freedom of speech and thinking.

 Su Shaozhi and Feng Wanrui argued that China's complete state ownership indicated a stagnation in the phase of "undeveloped socialism" (bu fada de shehui zhuyi).
 They contended that there was a lack of understanding of socialism in China, impacting its practical implementation and policy formulation.
 Their critique of the Mao era, particularly its economic policies, contributed significantly to garnering support for shifts toward a market-oriented economy in China.